On a Conjecture of Cai-Zhang-Shen for Figurate Primes: Introduction

-\section{\textbf{Introduction}}
+\section{Introduction}

+From 18th century it is known the so called Goldbach's binary conjecture which says that every even number greater than 2 can be written as the sum of two primes.
+This problem payed attention of many mathematicians, and, unfortunately, it is not solved till our days, see Apostol \cite{A76}, Chen \cite{C73}, Oliveira e Silva, Herzog and Pardi \cite{OHP14}, Pan and Pan \cite{PP92}, Wang \cite{W84}.

-A binomial coefficient of the form $\left( { } \right)$ is called a figurate prime, where $p$ is a prime, $r \geqslant 1$ and $s \geqslant 0$ are integers.
-The collection of figurate primes includes 1, all primes and their powers, see \cite{n1}.
+A binomial coefficient of the form $\left( {_s^{{p^r}}} \right)$ is called a figurate prime, where $p$ is a prime, $r \ge 1$ and $s \ge 0$ are integers.
+The collection of figurate primes includes 1, all primes and their powers, see \cite{C14}.
 It is well known that numbers of figurate primes and usual primes not larger than $x$ own the same density.
-Cai, Zhang and Shen in \cite{n2} proposed a conjecture (we call it Cai-Zhang-Shen conjecture): every integer $n > 1$ is the sum of two figurate primes, \\ and pointed out that the conjecture is true for integers up to ${10^7}$.
+In 2015, Cai, Zhang and Shen in \cite{CZS15} proposed a conjecture (we call it Cai-Zhang-Shen conjecture):

+and pointed out that the conjecture is true for integers up to ${10^7}$.
 In this paper we will discuss the conjecture and confirm that it is true.